7 Best Dishwasher Detergents, Lab-Tested and Reviewed

 How CR Tests Dishwasher Detergents

-CR’s test engineers smear eight dinner plates with a carefully measured portion of starchy goop (it’s a secret recipe), then bake each plate until the goop gets crusty (and very difficult to remove).
-After running the plates through a normal wash cycle, we use imaging analysis to determine precisely how clean each dish is and whether any water spots are present.
+CR’s test engineers smear eight dinner plates with a carefully measured portion of starchy goop, then bake each plate until the goop gets crusty and difficult to remove.
+After running the plates through a normal wash cycle using each detergent, we use imaging analysis to determine precisely how clean each dish is and whether any water spots are present.

-Then we run a set of clear drinking glasses and aluminum plates through 10 consecutive wash cycles, all with very hard water (we use well water, with a wealth of minerals, to make the test extra challenging).
-After that, we use a spectrophotometer to assess whether any haze or film has formed on the glasses and note whether the aluminum plates have begun to discolor.
+Then we run clear dishes through 10 consecutive wash cycles, all with very hard water (we use well water, rich in minerals, to make the test extra challenging).
+After that, we use a spectrophotometer to assess whether any haze has formed on the dishes.
+We also put a set of glasses through the same number of cycles of hard water and check afterward to see whether any water spots have developed on the glass.

-The best dishwasher detergents we’ve tested are able to get the dirtiest dishes spotless while resisting water spots and white film.
-The worst dishwasher detergents, mainly gels, are barely better than water for removing baked-on messes.
+The best dishwasher detergents we’ve tested can make the dirtiest dishes spotless while resisting water spots and white film.
+The worst dishwasher detergents, mainly gels, are barely better than water at removing baked-on messes.